1 The former also indeed had justifications of service, and a secular sanctuary.

 18 Whereupon neither was the first certes dedicated without blood.

-19 For all the commandment of the Law being read of Moyses to all the people: he taking the blood of calves and goats with water and scarlet wool and hyssop, sprinkled the very book also it self and all the people,
+19 For all the commandment of the Law being read of Moyses to all the people: he taking the blood of calves and goats with water and scarlet wool and hyssop, sprinkled the very book also itself and all the people,

 20 saying, This is the blood of the Testament, which God hath commanded unto you.